senromit20/MiniProj/README.md

 A Flask-based Car recommendation system powered by a Random Forest + Cosine Similarity model, trained on 2,564 Indian cars across 15 brands.

-This was our KIIT 6th semester Minor Project under the guidance Mr. Murari Mandal.
+This was our KIIT 6th semester Minor Project under the guidance of Mr. Murari Mandal.

 ## Project Structure